geexie/tttc/README.md

 ## This course contains of

-1. weekly 15 lectures
+1. weekly 14 lectures
-1. weekly 15 weekly practical exercises
+1. weekly 14 weekly practical exercises
 1. 4 course works
+1. 1 theory test

 Some supplementary materials can be found [here](links.md).